-The trip started out beautifully, only a little wind, picking up a little from the morning, but blue skies and calm seas.
-We left Reykjavik harbour on our luxury yacht, Amelia Rose and shortly after we found harbour porpoises.
-These sweet creatures are quite shy, and only about the size of a human though, we wanted find something much bigger.
+The trip started out beautifully, with only a little wind, picking up a little from the morning, but blue skies and calm seas.
+We left Reykjavik harbor on our luxury yacht, Amelia Rose, and shortly after we found harbor porpoises.
+These sweet creatures are quite shy, and only about the size of a human though, we wanted to find something much bigger.
 So we carried on all the way out to the area we most often find whales.

 It transpired there were not one but two whales there, and they took a massive interest in our yacht, coming right under the bow and raising its eye above the water to have a really good look at us.
 These intelligent, inquisitive creatures were so curious.
 It was an absolutely incredible sight!
 We stayed and enjoyed their frolicking for as long as we could before heading back in towards shore.